Old Korean: Orthography

 Another tendency of Old Korean writing is called mareum cheomgi (Korean: 말음첨기; Hanja: 末音添記), literally "final sounds transcribed in addition".
 A phonogram is used to mark the final syllable or coda consonant of a Korean word already represented by a logogram.
 Handel uses an analogy to "-st" in English 1st for "first".
 Because the final phonogram can represent a single consonant, Old Korean writing has alphabetic properties.
 Examples of mareum cheomgi are given below.

 Unlike modern Sino-Korean, most of which descends from Middle Chinese, Old Korean phonograms were based on the Old Chinese pronunciation of characters.
 For instance, characters with Middle Chinese initial *j were used to transcribe an Old Korean liquid, reflecting the fact that initial *j arose from Old Chinese *l.
 The characters 所 and 朔 had the same vowel in Old Korean orthography, which was true in Old Chinese where both had *a, but not in Middle Chinese, where the former had the diphthong *ɨʌ and the latter *ʌ.

 Partly because of this archaism, some of the most common Old Korean phonograms are only partially connected to the Middle Chinese or Sino-Korean phonetic value of the character.
-Ki-Moon Lee and S. Robert Ramsey cites six notable examples of these "problematic phonograms", given below.
+Ki-Moon Lee and S. Robert Ramsey cite six notable examples of these "problematic phonograms", given below.

 Silla scribes also developed their own characters not found in China.
 These could be both logograms and phonograms, as seen in the examples below.

 Korean Sinographic writing is traditionally classified into three major systems: idu, gugyeol, and hyangchal.
 The first, idu, was used primarily for translation.
 In its completed form after the Old Korean period, it involved reordering Classical Chinese text into Korean syntax and adding Korean functional morphemes as necessary, with the result that "a highly Sinicized formal form of written Korean" was produced.
 The gugyeol system was created to aid the comprehension of Classical Chinese texts by providing Korean glosses.
 It is divided into pre-thirteenth century interpretive gugyeol, where the glosses provide enough information to read the Chinese text in the Korean vernacular, and later consecutive gugyeol, which is insufficient for a full translation.
 Finally, hyangchal refers to the system used to write purely Old Korean texts without a Classical Chinese reference.
-However, Lee Ki-Moon and S. Robert Ramsey note that in the Old Korean period, idu and hyangchal were "different in intent" but involved the "same transcription strategies".
+However, Ki-Moon Lee and S. Robert Ramsey note that in the Old Korean period, idu and hyangchal were "different in intent" but involved the "same transcription strategies".
 Suh Jong-hak's 2011 review of the Korean scholarship also suggests that most modern Korean linguists consider the three to involve the "same concepts" and the main differences between them to be purpose rather than any structural difference.